dgawlik/diffy/README.md

 ### Contributing

-If you would like to raise an issue, submit
+Feel free to raise an issue, submit
-PR or suggest improvement feel free to do so.
+PR or suggest improvement.